actualbudget/docs/docs/getting-started/starting-clean.md

 These accounts should match what shows up in your Bank or Credit Union.
 For example, if you have a savings, checking, and credit card account with Bank of America, add each as a separate account in Actual.
 ### On or Off Budget
-On budget accounts are included towards the funds available in your budget, while off budget accounts are only for viewing or tracking and ease of transfers.
+On budget accounts are included towards the funds available in your budget, while off budget accounts are only for tracking.
 Off budget accounts are included in the net worth report.
 It is usually best to err towards putting accounts on budget versus off.
-The most common off budget accounts would be investment type accounts such as a 401(k), IRA, HSA, brokerage account, loans, and asset tracking such as your home and car value.
+The most common off budget accounts would be investment type accounts such as a 401(k), IRA, HSA, brokerage account, loans, and asset tracking such as your home equity.

 Savings accounts can be off budget, but it is recommended to put them on budget.
 That way you can use the budget categories to view where you plan to use those savings funds in the future.